-The program was discontinued in October 2022, and I—along with several other Bulletin writers—migrated to the Substack platform.
+Unfortunately, the program was discontinued in October 2022, and I—along with several other Bulletin writers—migrated to the Substack platform.

 As much as I am a writer, I also consider myself a connector.
 I'm not unusual among Generation X nerds in having nurtured an obsession with technology that predates the Internet, but my objectives have always been to explore how new tools can both inform people and build communities.

-If you'll indulge a long paragraph of examples, these forays included running a dial-up BBS in high school (whose members, against all odds, also liked to meet up in person), running a Hawaii-focused message board (which saw a million visitors a month in its heyday), and publishing Hawaii news digests via email, gopher, USENET, and finally the web.
+These forays included running a dial-up BBS in high school (whose members, against all odds, also liked to meet up in person), running a Hawaii-focused message board (which saw a million visitors a month in its heyday), and publishing Hawaii news digests via email, gopher, USENET, and finally the web.
 And scattered through this history are discussion lists, chat rooms, and web forums.

 Sharing information, answering questions, and fostering connections among diverse groups was a personal passion well before the advent of platforms ostensibly designed for it: social media.